galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 ### Using the Selenium Manager

-To use the Selenium Manager you must have a web browser, for example, Chrome or Firefox installed as well as either a GeckoDriver or a Docker Engine.
-In this example, Firefox and a GeckoDriver are used.
+To use the Selenium Manager you must have a web browser, for example,  Firefox or Chrome installed as well as a browser driver, for example, GeckoDriver or ChromeDriver.
+In this example, Firefox and GeckoDriver are used.

 You can <a href="https://github.com/mozilla/geckodriver/releases" target="_blank"> download GeckoDriver from GitHub</a>.